-After figuring out your survival cache's contents, the next question is, where can you store it in?
+After figuring out your survival cache’s contents, the next question is, what can you store them in?

-Your choice for a container will depend heavily on where you are planning to hide your cache and the surrounding environment.
-As a rule of thumb, you'd want a waterproof and durable container then play it by ear from there.
+Your choice for a container will depend heavily on where you plan to hide your cache and the surrounding environment.
+As a rule of thumb, you’ll want a waterproof and durable container, and then play it by ear from there.

 Here are what you can use as containers:

-Inexpensive and available in almost all hardware stores, PVC tubes make for the perfect survival cache, since they’re designed to be buried underground and withstand wear and tear.
+Inexpensive and available in almost all hardware stores, PVC tubes make the perfect survival caches since they’re designed to be buried underground and withstand wear and tear.

-It's an excellent DIY project that doesn't require much.
-Just make sure it's 100% waterproof by sealing it up good.
+Making a PVC cache is an excellent DIY project that doesn’t require much.
+Just make sure it’s 100% waterproof by sealing it up well.

 Some people will opt to use a garbage can or barrel as a survival cache.
-It's an obvious choice, but it can present a lot of challenges, too.
-First, you'd have to figure out how to seal it up tight to make it 100% waterproof.
+It seems like an obvious choice, but it can present a lot of challenges, too.
+First, you have to figure out how to seal it up tight to make it waterproof.

-You might also hit a snag if you choose an overly large garbage can as it can be challenging to bury.
-Go for something medium-sized or a garbage bin that can be tightly sealed.
+You might also hit a snag if you choose an overly large garbage can, as it can be challenging to bury.
+Go for a medium-sized garbage bin or one you can tightly seal.

 Protective and Storage Containers/Cases

 On the market, you can purchase storage cases that are waterproof and have protective properties.
-It's usually used to store precious cameras.
+These are usually used to store expensive cameras.
 Hence, you get the assurance that these cases can stand the harsh elements.

-Plastic buckets are great for holding a lot of items.
-Paired with a waterproof lid, you've got an excellent survival cache on hand--- and one that's reasonably cheap, too.
-You can also look into using food-grade plastic buckets with the screw-on lids.
+A plastic bucket is great for holding a lot of items.
+Paired with a waterproof lid, you’ve got an excellent survival cache on hand—and one that’s reasonably cheap, too.
+You can also look into using food-grade plastic buckets with screw-on lids.

-Again, the buckets' size might pose a problem when you bury it, but if it's the perfect fit for your needs, then go for it.
+Again, the bucket’s size might pose a problem when you bury it, but if it’s the perfect fit for your needs, go for it.